Backwaters | Nature

 #2 of 23 Places to Visit in Palakkad

-At a distance of 2 Kms from Palakkad Railway Station, Tippu's Fort is one of the best preserved forts in Kerala built by Haider Ali in 1766.
+At a distance of 2 km from Palakkad Railway Station, Tippu's Fort is an ancient fort situated in the heart of Palakkad town in Kerala.
+It is one of the best preserved heritage forts in Kerala, and among the must-visit places during Palakkad trip.

 #3 of 23 Places to Visit in Palakkad

-At a distance of 53 km from Palakkad, 40 km from Mannarkad & 102 km from Coimbatore, Silent Valley National Park is an evergreen rain forest located in the Kundali Hills of the Western Ghats.
+At a distance of 53 km from Palakkad, & 102 km from Coimbatore, Silent Valley National Park is a national park located in the northeast corner of Palakkad district in Kerala.
+It is one of the famous national parks in Kerala, and among the top Palakkad tourist places.

 #4 of 23 Places to Visit in Palakkad